uio-carpentry/organisational/reporting/report_carpentry-uio_2022.md

 In 2020, the community managers together with the library and the Board decided to stop with sending out post-workshop evaluations.
 We did this mainly due to "feedback fatigue" which we experienced during 2019 already.
 Since we are now registering all official Carpentries workshops and official free-standing Carpentries modules with the Carpentries' database AMY, we have access to their pre- and post-workshop surveys.

 At the same time, we set a general reflection around workshop evaluations in motion with the wish to re-phrase and shorten workshop feedback forms.
 This work is still ongoing.
-Plans are to create a new feedback form in 2022.
+Plans are to create a new feedback form in 2022. ? #* *have something been done with this?*

 In the meantime, "sticky-note feedback" is occasionally collected at on-site workshops.
 This is mainly used for workshop de-briefing with instructors and helpers.
 The transcribed feedback is kept in a secure cloud storage space and can be accessed upon request.